 Typical symptoms are similar to flu and may include fever, sickness, and chills.
-Some people do not realize that they have the virus because their symptoms are mild, and do not feel sick.
+Some people do not realize that they have the virus because their symptoms are mild, and they do not feel sick.

 At this stage, a person will have a significant amount of virus in their bloodstream, which means that it is easy to pass it on.
 If a person thinks that they might have the virus, they should seek medical attention as soon as possible.